DaSol-Lee/buddyBill/README.md

 ## Product Spec
 ### 1. User Stories (Required and Optional)
 **Required Must-have Stories**
-- [ ] User can take a picture of the receipt and generate the list of items
+- [x] User can take a picture of the receipt and generate the list of items
-- [ ] User can set tax and tip
+- [x] User can set tax and tip
-- [ ] User can enter names of people who are splitting the bill
+- [x] User can enter names of people who are splitting the bill
-- [ ] User can select which items each person ordered
+- [x] User can select which items each person ordered
-- [ ] The bill will be displayed with each person’s name and total.
+- [x] The bill will be displayed with each person’s name and total.

 **Optional Nice-to-have Stories**
 - [ ] Venmo integration
 - [ ] Saved user profiles
 - [ ] History of past transactions
 - [ ] Delete items
+- [ ] User can select a photo from their gallery or use their camera
+- [ ] Allows user to modify the receipt items

 ### 2. Screen Archetypes
 * Start Screen
-    * Allows user to take picture of receipt or select from gallery
+    * Allows user to take a picture of a receipt
+* Calculation Screen
+    * What the user sees as we extract receipt items
 * Confirmation Screen
-    * Asks user if these are the correct items and prices, if not the user can make changes
     * User can optionally add tax and tip
 * Buddy Addition Screen
     * Asks user for names of friends
 * Selection Screen
     * Select which items each person ordered
+* Bill Calculation Screen
+    * What the user sees as we calculate the final bill
 * Results Screen
     * Displays name of each person and amount they need to pay
     * User can process another receipt